 1) Throughout your career what ethnicities have you influenced you most and why?

 Most recently my own ethnic heritage, or Japanese and Asian heritage inspires the themes of my work, mostly because of my own personal history and its distant connection to it.
 But over the years I have been inspired by African, Native American, and some European work.

 2. How much does your own ethnic heritage influence your work?

 In the past ten years almost all of my work has been inspired directly or indirectly by my ethnic heritage.
-Growing up in San Jacinto (a farming community in Riverside County) and Chula Vista, I was oblivious to all things Japanese, including the food we ate, the objects my mother had around the house, such as the Ninyo doll cases.
+Growing up in San Jacinto (a farming community in Riverside County) and Chula Vista, I was oblivious to all things Japanese, despite some of the Japanese food we ate, and the few Japanese objects my mother had around the house, such as the Ninyo doll cases.
 It was difficult at times being a minority in such a small town.
 In recent years I have become more curious about my heritage and family history.
 Going to Japan for the first time yielded an interesting experience of realizing that I couldn't fit in that society either.

 3. Most of your current work has a heavy Asian influence, do you draw upon traditional construction techniques when making your pieces or does it primarily influence your subject matter?

 Only with a few pieces, if you would count sliding doors as an Asian influence, and with the TeaHouse, which has some traditional references to the real thing.
 As far as the complex joinery usually associated with Japanese carpentry, that goes way beyond my comprehension.

 4. Your Kanzashi wall hangings and Vanity reference objects associated with women, why did you chose these objects?